SaiKamalP/COL106-A1-testCases-generator/README.md

   <code>./main < ./testcases/test-1.txt | diff ./testcases/result-test-1.txt - | less</code>

   The above code is for test-1 only.
-You may well do it for all tests you generate by compiling and executing the .
+You may well do it for all tests you generate by compiling and executing the checker.cpp

   Change the number of _**test cases**_ in "checker.cpp". <br>
   Compile and execute the checker.cpp file for automated differencing of the output and test files.